sap-tutorials/Tutorials/tutorials/cp-cli-automate-operations/cp-cli-automate-operations.md

 ---
 title: Automate Operations with the Command-Line Interface (CLI)
-description: Automate your account administrative flows with the Command-Line Interface for SAP Cloud Platform (sapcp CLI).
+description: Automate your account administrative flows with the SAP BTP command-line interface (sapcp CLI).
 author_name: Michal Keidar
 author_profile: https://github.com/michal-keidar
 auto_validation: true
 time: 30
-tags: [tutorial>intermediate, products>sap-cloud-platform]
+tags: [tutorial>intermediate, products>sap-business-technology-platform]
-primary_tag: products>sap-cloud-platform
+primary_tag: products>sap-business-technology-platform
 ---

-With the introduction of cloud management tools feature set B to SAP Cloud Platform, the stars of the show are without a doubt the new REST APIs and command line.
-With these features, you now have many more options to automate your account administrative flows in SAP Cloud Platform.
+With the introduction of cloud management tools feature set B to SAP BTP, the stars of the show are without a doubt the new REST APIs and command line.
+With these features, you now have many more options to automate your account administrative flows in SAP BTP.

-The REST APIs are offered for each administrative operation available in the SAP Cloud Platform cockpit.
+The REST APIs are offered for each administrative operation available in the SAP BTP cockpit.
 The API Reference is integrated into the SAP API Business Hub so users can quickly learn how to leverage it for your own use cases.
 For example, for automating manual operations that until now could only be done via the cockpit.

-If you prefer to use a terminal with CLI commands, the CLI for SAP Cloud Platform (sapcp CLI) also offers the operations available in the cockpit, with an integrated help so that you can quickly identify and execute commands to operate  your SAP Cloud Platform account and your resources manually or automatically via scripts.
+If you prefer to use a terminal with CLI commands, the SAP BTP command line interface (sapcp CLI) also offers the operations available in the cockpit, with an integrated help so that you can quickly identify and execute commands to operate  your global account in SAP BTP and your resources manually or automatically via scripts.

 >This tutorial is designed for a UNIX-like environment, such as macOS or Linux.

 ### About this tutorial
-In this tutorial, you are a DevOps engineer for Atomic, which develops innovative solutions for its customers on top of SAP Cloud Platform.
+In this tutorial, you are a DevOps engineer for Atomic, which develops innovative solutions for its customers on top of SAP BTP.
 Atomic also uses partner companies for developing solutions.

-Every time a new development project begins, Atomic's DevOps department needs to set up a development environment on SAP Cloud Platform.
+Every time a new development project begins, Atomic's DevOps department needs to set up a development environment on SAP BTP.

 According to Atomic's guidelines and standards, each such development environment must include in their account model a directory, which contains three subaccounts for each of the relevant stages, namely, Dev, Test, and Prod.
-In addition, each subaccount must have an entitlement for two services:  Alert Notification and HANA Cloud.
+In addition, each subaccount must have an entitlement for two services:

+-	SAP Alert Notification service for SAP BTP

+-	SAP HANA Cloud

 Setting up such an environment for each new project can be very tedious and time-consuming.
 Luckily, the sapcp CLI can be used to automate these operations -- a new environment can be set up very quickly with the single click of a button.

 In this tutorial, you act as a member of Atomic's DevOps department.
-Your department has decided to use the sapcp CLI to automate these operations, including the creation of a Cloud Foundry space and an instance of the HANA Cloud service in the space.
+Your department has decided to use the sapcp CLI to automate these operations, including the creation of a Cloud Foundry space and an instance of the SAP HANA Cloud service in the space.

 For this example, you can download an automation script that we've prepared in advance and execute it to set up the new environment.

 The script will do the following:

-1. Log in to SAP Cloud Platform.
+1. Log in to your global account on  SAP BTP.

 2. Create a new directory in your account model.

-3. Assign two service entitlement plans (for the SAP HANA Cloud and the SAP Cloud Platform Alert Notification services) to the directory.
+3. Assign two service entitlement plans (for the SAP HANA Cloud and the SAP Alert Notification services) to the directory.

 4. Create three subaccounts in the directory.